COLAB2/midca/README.md

 2) MIDCA is written for python 2.7; currently it will not run with other python versions.

 3) To install MIDCA, run the setup.py file in this folder using python 2.7.
+Use the install option, so "python setup.py install" assumign 2.7 is your default python.

 4) For a simple interactive version of MIDCA, run examples/simple_run.py